--Shows mutual friends- This is great because you can ask your friends about people before you talk to them.
-Saved me from messaging a really hot stage 5 clinger!
+-Shows mutual friends- this is great because you can ask your friends about people before you talk to them.
+Saved me from messaging a really hot stage five clinger!

 -24 hours to message is not enough time for people with a life.

--The guys on here ask the least amount of questions about me.
-I get that the women have to message first, but they shouldn’t have to lead the whole conversation.
+-Majority of the guys asked the least amount of questions about me.
+I get that the women have to message first, but they shouldn’t have to lead the entire conversation.

 -Lack of profile requirement.
-This makes the app really based matching on photos, and anything that matches based on looks is really more of an app for hooking up.
+This makes the matching based on photos, and anything that matches based on looks is really more of an app for hooking up.

 Hinge pulls your dating pool from mutual friends on Facebook.
 When there are not many to choose from (even third degree connections) it gives you people that at are in your area.
 You need to have a lot of friends on the app to have a better chance of having mutual friends.